Primary school teachers use maths assessment to increase student agency

 The leaders collaborated to make sense of the data they had collected.
 They asked the following questions:

-They agreed that assessment tools were useful when:
+They agreed that assessment tools were useful when they:

 “Assessment for teachers are good for next steps and planning, finding out where the children are at.
 But what are we assessing for?
 Reporting?
 Planning?
 Informing our teaching?
 Or empowering the children?”